Species-theoretic foundations of perturbative quantum field theory: Introduction

-is the linearization of restricting compositions to subsets, where $S\sqcup T=I$, $I\in \sfS$.
-Then $\Sig$ plays a special role because compositions index (co)associative algebraic operations in species.
-Epstein-Glaser-Stora's algebra of proper sequences \cite[Section 4.1]{epstein1976general}
+is the linearization of restricting compositions to subsets (`forgetting marked points'), where $S\sqcup T=I$.

-is the action of $\Sig$ on itself by Hopf powers (\autoref{sec:Tits}), called the Tits product \cite[Section 13]{aguiar2013hopf}, going back to Tits \cite{Tits74}.
-See also \cite[Section 1.4.6]{brown08}.
-The Tits product may be interpreted as the projection of the permutohedron onto its faces \cite[Introduction]{norledge2019hopf}, which is the compactified version of Tits's original interpretation.

-The primitive part $\mathcal{P}(\Sig)=\Zie$ (\autoref{sec:Steain}), which is a Lie algebra internal to species, is closely related to the Steinmann algebra from the physics literature, e.g. \cite[Section III.1]{bros}.
-The Steinmann algebra is an ordinary graded Lie algebra based on the structure map of the adjoint realization of $\Zie$ (\autoref{sec:Ruelle's Identity and the GLZ Relation}).
-We have Poincar\'e-Birkhoff-Witt and Cartier-Milnor-Moore theorems for species (\autoref{sec:Poincar\'e-Birkhoff-Witt and Cartier-Milnor-Moore}), and so the universal enveloping algebra of $\Zie$ is $\mathcal{U}(\Zie)=\Sig$.
+Aspects of $\Sig$ appear in the physics literature as follows.
+Firstly, \hbox{Epstein-Glaser-Stora's} algebra of proper sequences \cite[Section 4.1]{epstein1976general} is the action of $\Sig$ on itself by Hopf powers (\autoref{sec:Tits}), called the Tits product \cite[Section 13]{aguiar2013hopf}, going back to Tits \cite{Tits74}.
+See \cite[Section 1.4.6]{brown08} for the context of other Dynkin types.
+The Tits product may be interpreted as the projection of the permutohedron onto its faces \cite[Introduction]{norledge2019hopf}.
+Secondly, the primitive part $\Zie=\mathcal{P}(\Sig)$\footnote{\ the name `Zie' comes from \cite{aguiar2017topics}} (\autoref{sec:Steain}), which is a Lie algebra internal to species, is essentially the Steinmann algebra from e.g. \cite[Section 6]{Ruelle}, \cite[Section III.1]{bros}.
+More precisely, the Steinmann algebra is a graded Lie algebra based on the structure map of the adjoint realization of $\Zie$ (\autoref{sec:Ruelle's Identity and the GLZ Relation}).
+Thirdly and fourthly, and outside the scope of this paper, see below regarding work of Losev-Manin and Feynman integrals.

 We formalize the construction of a system of interacting generalized time-ordered products in causal perturbation theory as the construction of a homomorphism $\widetilde{\text{T}}$ of algebras internal to species of the form